Authentic Antiracist Action Starts with You.

-Until White people do this necessary personal growth work, it is difficult for them to be reliable partners in the fight against racism.
-However, the internal work of growing in their own racial identity and awareness lays the foundation for authentic anti-racist action that is motivated by a genuine desire for positive change, and a sense that the problem of racism is their problem too.
-In that emotional space, White Americans can shift away from being (even unconsciously) part of the problem, and into being part of the solution.
+Until white people do this necessary personal growth work, it is difficult for them to be reliable partners in the fight against racism.
+However, the internal work of growing in their own racial identity and awareness lays the foundation for authentic anti-racist action that is motivated by a genuine desire for positive change — and an acceptance that the problem of racism is their problem too.
+In that emotional space, white Americans can shift away from being (even unconsciously) part of the problem, and into being part of the solution.

 The Antiracist Personal Growth Process